Basilica of Saint Francis of Assisi: Upper Basilica

 The cuspidate façade of the upper basilica has a portal in Gothic style with twin doors and a beautiful rose window.

+There is a sculpture, Tau, by Guido Dettoni della Grazia, that is on permanent exhibition.

 Lower Basilica

 Brother Elias had designed the lower basilica as an enormous crypt with ribbed vaults.
 He had acquired his experience by building huge sepulchres out of hard rock in Syria.